-I owe a lot to Daphne Du Maurier’s most treasured novel; it was Rebecca, after all, that begun my quest to read the Top 100 BBC Reads.
+I owe a lot to Daphne Du Maurier’s novels; it was Rebecca, after all, that begun my quest to read the Top 100 BBC Reads.
 I had just graduated and was interning at a publisher’s in London while still living in Brighton.
 Browsing the shelves at the Jubilee Library I came across Rebecca and was immediately enticed by the front cover.
 It depicted a gated drive leading to a sinister looking house surrounding by shadows.
 And according to a sticker on the sleeve of the book, it was one of the Top 100 BBC Reads.
-And so it began, the most famous of openings: “Last night I dreamt of Manderly…”
+And so it began, the most famous of openings: “Last night I dreamt of Manderly again…”

 Du Maurier’s prose is so beautifully descriptive, one really can imagine Manderly in all its glory: the forbidden wing, the stormy sea views; the opulent parties.
 The characters are equally tangible and Mrs Danvers in particular is as much a part of the house as the very bricks and mortar that built it.
 The plot is sinister and gripping, right until the very last scene and the climatic finish.

-Reading Rebecca sparked a love sparked a love for Du Maurier’s skilled and atmospheric prose and awoke a fondness for Cornwall’s potent nostalgia.
+Undoubtedly one of Daphne Du Maurier’s best books, reading Rebecca sparked a love for Du Maurier’s skilled and atmospheric prose and awoke a fondness for Cornwall’s potent nostalgia.
 I have gone on to read a number of Daphne Du Maurier’s other novels, none of which have been quite so esteemed as Rebecca, despite their equally remarkable plots and characters.
-Favourites include Frenchman’s Creek and The Scapegoat – both of which I will go on to write about in this blog.
+Favourites include Frenchman’s Creek and The Scapegoat – both of which I will go on to write about on this blog.
 Du Maurier really is one of the best writers this country has to offer and I would highly recommend her to anyone.

 Love this post?
 Click here to subscribe.